 Planar tieflings tend to have an easier time of things, if only because there are more homes they can find that would not reject them purely for appearance or fiendish heritage.
 While many regions in and along the Upper Planes can be just as cruel as mortals (even if it is believed to be justifiably so by some), there are many towns in the Outlands, the Inner Planes, and even some less dangerous regions of the Lower Planes where tieflings can live in peace without being rejected out of hand.
 This isn't to say no discrimination occurs in such areas, of course.
 Even in cosmopolitan Sigil, tieflings are the subject of any number of harsh beliefs and sayings - one will often hear people make such comments as "if a tiefling didn't do it, he was just pressed for time".
 Surprisingly widespread even on the planes is the belief that the fiendish heritage of tieflings expresses itself in especially strange ways, with many common planar folk buying into the rumors that tieflings feed on ashes and coal, or that they prefer to drink brews of broth, oil, and sulphur.
 Granted, many tieflings prefer and even encourage such beliefs both for entertainment and out of a sense of schadenfreude, but many more loathe such comments entirely.
 However, there are many regions upon where a tiefling could live in total peace with a minimum of bias towards them.
 And certainly, on the planes one needn't worry of a tiefling being killed at birth purely for having pointed horns or cat-like eyes.

 Of course, these generalizations certainly do not apply to all tieflings.
 There are many entirely well-adjusted members that have made piece with their heritage without falling into fiendish patterns of behavior, including many prominent individuals - for example, Factol Rhys of the Transcendent Order is considered by many tieflings to be the perfect role model of how one can surpass their heritage.
-Just as any race, there is a broad spectrum of personality types found within this race's ranks
+Just as any people, there is a broad spectrum of personality types found within the ranks of the tieflings.

 While true communities of tieflings tend not to last long, more short-term arrangements known as "schools" do occasionally arise.
 These organizations are loose coalitions of social support and mutual protection focused around a single experienced and charismatic tiefling, usually known as a "founder".
 Not quite a gang, these tend to fall into structures more like an informal thieves' guild or college of mages, with everyone working to help and teach one another under the direction of their founder.
 Founders of these schools tend to attract other tieflings to them purely by force of reputation, doing what they can to pass along their experiences in life and in their chosen profession to others, giving them a firm foundation to rely on and allowing them to either move past or embrace their heritage, depending on the founder's own leanings.
 And of course, the glory a successful school could bring to their founder is something few would reject - while most schools fall apart after their founder's death and are quickly forgotten, all know the name of Sergory, and many founders hope to mimic his example, to the point that many take his name in hopes of leeching off some of his renown.